 Parts 1 and 2 covered the basics of retrieving data and discovering datasets.
-Here we apply both—combining the discovery tools from Part 2 with practical workflows—to work through three examples: economic forecasts, commodity prices, and data from providers beyond the IMF.
+Here we apply both—combining the discovery tools from Part 2 with practical workflows—to work through three examples: economic forecasts, commodity prices, and bulk downloads.

 Economic Forecasts (WEO)